matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### onLoad
 A callback function that is called when the file upload is complete.
+The jQuery File Upload UI Plugin makes use of this callback to remove the uploadRow, parse the JSON response and add the downloadRow.

 * Type: *function*
 * Arguments: